Originally published February 20 2020, updated Auguest 04 2022.

 And while their ways to deviate and differentiate yourself from other B2B conferences and not everything has to be done the Japanese way, it is important to know where it is ok to deviate.
 Without being careful you are likely to come off as is you don’t understand Japan, or worse off-putting and rude.
 Furthermore, but understanding the norms of Japan, you show that you understand the Japanese market.

-Bigbeat Inc. has over 25 years of experience in B2B marketing in Japan and has hosted a variety of events for many different types of companies who are based in both in Japan and overseas.
+Bigbeat Inc. has 25 years of experience in B2B marketing in Japan and has hosted a variety of events for many different types of companies who are based in both in Japan and overseas.
 If you are interested in hosted a B2B conference and are looking for someone to support you, you can contact us here!